misterG13/PGP-mfa/README.md

-# pgpMFA
+# PGPmfa() a PHP Class for PGP
-Multi-factor Authentication using a Public PGP key
+Multi-factor Authentication using a Public PGP key for web based applications

 ## UNDER CONSTRUCTION
 Being updated to match PHP 8.1 & PSR12 standards/practices.
 (03/2022)